Let’s start this guide by explaining the key differences between cordless and petrol powered hedge trimmers.

 This offering from Bosch is a best seller on Amazon and for good reason.
 It’s packed full of features, lightweight and exceptional value for money.

 Advantages: Lightweight, great price, good battery performance

 GTech Cordless Hedge Trimmer

-Now in its 3rd year of production, the GTech hedge trimmer is renowned for good performance for DIY gardeners.
+Now in its 5th year of production, the GTech hedge trimmer is renowned for good performance for DIY gardeners.
 It’s effective, ultra lightweight and has a good reach.
-This new model is the HT 3.0.
-The third generation hedge trimmer from GTech.
+This new model is the HT50.
+The fifth generation hedge trimmer from GTech.